StatStud/book-club/content/posts/frames-of-mind.md

 Gall also claimed that mental powers (different parts of the brain possessing unique functions), such as perception, memory, and attention; but rather there exist *different* forms of perception, memory, and attention for **each** of the several intellectual faculties, such as language, music, or vision.

 The most influential part of this chapter was when the author introduced professor **David Olson** from Ontario Institute for Studies on Eduction.
+In this chapter, Olson's research demonstrates that the **medium** through which we present information (e.g. books, radio, television, etc) has a profound influence on a child's performance.
+His evidence illustrates that individuals reared in a society where literacy is highlighted end up **learning** AND **reasoning** differently from those who employ other kinds of symbol systems.

+This alone has lead me to look up Olson in detail, and I came across the video below.

 ![](/frames-of-mind2.jpeg)

 The link to the above video can be found [here](https://www.youtube.com/watch?v=vvrcV7uE7lg).

+Despite Olson's research being primarily in the psychological effects of reading, rather than the sociological implications, Olson describes a lot of the effects of reading on individuals.

+I specifically liked how Olson mentioned that people who read are more likely to be the more outspoken types.
+This personally makes me thing of Jordan Peterson, and how well articulate he is in elaborating on his ideas.
+Olson also described the socioeconomic implications of reading, and how most poor people simply lack the ability to read, and may often go through great lengths to hide it.

 ## Biological Foundations of Intelligence